arleyschrock/dynamic-proxy/README.md

-# sexy-proxy
+# Dynamic-proxy
 Async-enabled proxy generator with support for either compile-time or runtime based generation.
 By "proxy generator" we mean being able to take an existing class or interface and inject an interceptor that can generically handle each method in the source type and choose when and whether to pass the invocation off to the original implementation (if any).
-The idea is similar to [Castle's DynamicProxy](http://www.castleproject.org/projects/dynamicproxy/) but in contrast to that library, *sexy-proxy* is fully async/await enabled.
+The idea is similar to [Castle's DynamicProxy](http://www.castleproject.org/projects/dynamicproxy/) but in contrast to that library, *Dynamic-proxy* is fully async/await enabled.
 By that, we mean the methods around which you are proxying can return `Task` or `Task<T>` and your *interceptor* itself can use `async` and `await` without having to fuss with awkward uses of `.ContinueWith`.